Holidays Calendar for September 7, 2012

 • 1945 The Allies of the Second World War (the USA, the USSR, the UK and France) held the Berlin Victory Parade to mark the defeat of Nazi Germany.

-• 1936 Born: Buddy Holly, America musician and singer-songwriter often regarded as one of the main figures of rock & roll in the mid-1950s.
+• 1936 Born: Buddy Holly, American musician and singer-songwriter often regarded as one of the main figures of rock & roll in the mid-1950s despite his tragically short life.

 • 1917 Born: John Cornforth, Australian-British chemist who was co-awarded the 1975 Nobel Prize in Chemistry, sharing it with Vladimir Prelog.